Richard Henry Pratt: Cultural assimilation of Native Americans

-Pratt was opposed to the segregation of Native American tribes on reservations, believing that it made them vulnerable to speculators and people who would take advantage of them.
+Pratt was opposed to the segregation of American Indian tribes on reservations, believing that it made them vulnerable to speculators and people who would take advantage of them.
 He came into conflict with the Indian Bureau and other government officials who supported the reservation system, as well as all those who made profits from them.
 In May 1904, Pratt denounced the Indian Bureau and the reservation system as a hindrance to the civilization and assimilation of Native Americans.
 This controversy, coupled with earlier disputes with the government over civil service reform, led to Pratt's forced retirement as superintendent of the Carlisle School on June 30, 1904.

-The legacy of Pratt's boarding school programs is controversial among modern Native American tribes.
+The legacy of Pratt's boarding school programs was controversial among later Indian tribes.
 Some have labelled the wider American Indian boarding school system, that Pratt began, as a form of cultural genocide that adversely affected their children and families.

 Retirement

+Pratt retired to his home in Rochester, New York.
+During his retirement years, he continued to lecture and argue his viewpoints.

+Death

-From his home in Rochester, New York, during his retirement years, Pratt continued to lecture and argue his viewpoints.
-He died on March 15, 1924, at the Letterman Army Hospital in the Presidio of San Francisco.
-He was buried in Arlington National Cemetery in Virginia.
+Pratt died on March 15, 1924, at the Letterman Army Hospital in present-day San Francisco.
+He is interred at Arlington National Cemetery in Arlington County, Virginia.